 [ ENCODE AUTO ]

 After you’ve created a table, you might want to migrate your data to Redshift by using INSERT statements to add data row by row.
-For inserting data one row at a time, Redshift isn’t designed for it.
+Redshift isn’t designed to insert data one row at a time.
 If you have a large amount of data to insert, save it to Amazon S3 and then load it into Redshift with the COPY command.

 Insert Command